Loew's Grand Theatre

 5 people favorited this theater

 Architects: Eugene DeRosa

-Completely gutted and turned into retail stores that took up the entire two floors.
+It was closed in 1957 and was completely gutted and turned into retail stores that took up the entire two floors.
 In the 1980’s it was a Loehmann’s clothing store, then a Lionel Kiddy City, a Wiz, and now a cheap department store called El Mundo.

 Just login to your account and subscribe to this theater.